Orphan pages are pretty much invisible to search engines and visitors.

 Orphan pages are web pages that don’t have any links to them from other pages on your website.

-It means the only way to visit them is by directly typing in the URL or through an external link.
+It means the only way to visit them is by directly typing the URL or through an external link.

 For example, your website has a page about “blue widgets” but there are no links to it from any other pages on your site.